Phosphorus Uptake for Better Plant Growth and Yield

 • Genetic Health: P links DNA and RNA, which carry and read genetic instructions for cannabis development and seed production.

 Without enough P, plants grow slowly, show dark green, blue-green, or purple/reddish leaves (unlike nitrogen deficiency, which causes yellowing), develop weak stems, brown necrotic spots, delayed flowering, and produce lower yields with reduced potency.
-A 2022 study found P deficiency reduced cannabis yields by up to 25% in hydroponic systems (Green et al., 2022).
+Controlled studies show phosphorus deficiency significantly reduces plant growth, biomass accumulation, and overall plant performance (Cockson et al., 2019).

 Table 1: Phosphorus Deficiency vs. Healthy Plants